fabio-coutinho-dos-santos/api-4cadia/README.md

-# template-api-node-complete
+# api-4cadia
-This repository contains a structured example of a api-node with joined jest, swagger, eslint, mongoDb, docker-compose
+This repository contains REST api to manage some bank operations